Today's Cosmic Insight

 • Ghatasthapana: Installing the sacred pot, invoking the Goddess.

-• Garba & Dandiya Raas: Traditional dances from Gujarat, performed in circles.
+• Garba & Dandiya Raas: Traditional circle dances from Gujarat.

 • Durga Puja (Bengal): Elaborate pandals, idol immersion on Dashami.